Visit or borrow a Bat Beacon

 The Bat Beacon is located in the old Artillery Store near the main Visitor Centre, check on 01803 882619 for details of opening times.

-Berry Head is a National Nature Reserve, Country Park and Site of Special Scientific Interest.
+Berry Head is a National Nature Reserve and Site of Special Scientific Interest.
 It is home to rare greater horseshoe bats, as well as the UK’s most southerly guillemot colony.
 A variety of rare or threatened flora and fauna are found here.
 The headland is occupied by ancient monuments with some of the UK’s best-preserved Napoleonic fortifications.

 The 3 mobile beacons include displays as well as an interactive touchscreen.
 They are designed to spend a few weeks or months in suitable venues open to the public.
 They vary in size to suit different spaces and can be used together or separately.
 Full details are on this downloadable Bat Beacon information sheet.